 Click here to receive email notifications each time this report is published.

-The Texas Residential Construction Cycle (Coincident) Index, which measures current units under construction, followed the downward trend of the Texas Residential Construction Cycle (Leading) Index.
-A slowdown in construction permits hindered the Residential Construction (Leading) Index, pointing to slower residential construction going forward.
-Only the DFW leading index pointed toward a construction slowdown while the Austin, Houston, and San Antonio indices pointed toward higher activity.
-Overall market trends for the majority of Texas areas (metropolitan and micro) show positive occupancy rate growth combined with positive rent growth.
-Only Bryan-College Station and Lufkin registered negative rent growth.
-With the supply of single-family starter homes being constrained, young adults continue to rent units in the apartment sector.
+The Texas Residential Construction Cycle (Coincident) Index, which measures current construction activity, ticked up with industry labor market improvements.
+The Residential Construction Leading Index rose to its highest level since the Great Recession amid falling interest rates and upward-trending building permits and housing starts.
+The amount of multifamily construction loans increased in 2019, suggesting higher levels of construction in the coming months.
+The Austin, DFW, Houston, and San Antonio indices pointed toward higher activity.
+Overall market trends for the majority of Texas areas show positive occupancy rate growth combined with positive rent growth, with only three registering negative rent growth: Midland/Odessa, Bryan-College Station, and Lufkin.
+With the supply of single-family starter homes being constrained, young adults continue to rent apartments.

 |Digital and Print||2242||https://www.recenter.tamu.edu/articles/research-article/TexasQuarterlyApartmentReport-2242|| https://assets.recenter.tamu.edu/Documents/Articles/2242.pdf|